LukeShortCloud/rootpages/markdown/openstack.md

 # source ~/keystonerc_demo
 ```

+### Automation - PackStack - Exposed Network Install

-It is also possible to deploy OpenStack where Neutron has access to the public network.
-This is useful for expanding access to instances in a lab environment.
+It is also possible to deploy OpenStack where Neutron can have access to the public network.
+Run the PackStack instllation with the command below and replace "eth0" with the public interface name.

 ```
 # packstack --allinone --provision-demo=n --os-neutron-ovs-bridge-mappings=extnet:br-ex --os-neutron-ovs-bridge-interfaces=br-ex:eth0 --os-neutron-ml2-type-drivers=vxlan,flat
 ```

 After the installation is finished, create the necessary network in Neutron as the admin user.
+In this example, the network will automatically allocate IP addresses between 192.168.1.201 and 192.168.1.254.
+The IP 192.168.1.1 is the router / default gateway.

 ```
 # . keystonerc_admin
 # neutron net-create external_network --provider:network_type flat --provider:physical_network extnet --router:external
 # neutron subnet-create --name public_subnet --enable_dhcp=False --allocation-pool=start=192.168.1.201,end=192.168.1.254 --gateway=192.168.1.1 external_network 192.168.1.0/24
 ```